-When the coronavirus prevented in-person church gatherings, many churches started thinking about how they should share their services online.
-The question pastors and church leaders asked: is it better to live stream or to prerecord your sermon?
+Since the coronavirus has prevented in-person church gatherings, many churches are thinking about how they should share their services online.
+The question pastors and church leaders are asking: is it better to live stream or to pre-record your sermon?

 If you’ve been thinking about which option is the best fit for your church, I’d like to introduce you to Faithlife’s newest offering, Faithlife Live Stream.
 It’s a user-friendly live streaming service that works seamlessly with the Faithlife products you already use.
 Here are all the places that automatically update—and where people can watch the sermon—when you use Faithlife Live Stream: